ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Chemistry_to_Synthetic_MitoBiology.md

 #### Sub-section 1: Analyzing Mitochondrial Respiration as a Series of Chemical Reactions

 **Hypothesis**: Mitochondrial respiration can be modeled as a series of chemical reactions with defined kinetics.

-**Proposed Experiments**: Kinetic studies of mitochondrial respiration under varying substrate concentrations will be conducted using high-resolution respirometry.
-This will allow for the measurement of oxygen consumption rates and the calculation of reaction kinetics, providing insights into the efficiency of mitochondrial respiration.
+To investigate this hypothesis, kinetic studies will be conducted to measure the rates of mitochondrial respiration under varying substrate concentrations.
+This will involve the use of respirometry to quantify oxygen consumption and ATP production, allowing for the characterization of reaction rates and the determination of kinetic parameters.

 #### Sub-section 2: Thermodynamics of ATP Production

 **Hypothesis**: Thermodynamic principles dictate the efficiency of ATP synthesis in mitochondria.

-**Proposed Experiments**: Calorimetry will be utilized to assess energy changes during ATP production.
-By measuring the heat released or absorbed during ATP synthesis, we can derive insights into the thermodynamic efficiency of the process and identify factors that influence ATP yield.
+This section will assess energy changes during ATP production using calorimetry.
+By measuring the heat released or absorbed during ATP synthesis, we can derive insights into the thermodynamic efficiency of mitochondrial respiration and the factors that influence ATP yield.

 ### Key Aspect 2: Catalysis and Enzyme Function in Mitochondria